History of Tel Aviv: Art

-In 1919, the Ruslan, dubbed the "Zionist Mayflower" a ship carrying Jewish immigrants and refugees departed from Odesa, the cultural center of Eastern European Jewry and arrived in the port of Yaffo carrying on board numerous figures who would settle in Tel Aviv and become leading cultural figures in Israel's culture scene.
+In 1919, the Ruslan, dubbed the "Zionist Mayflower" a ship carrying Jewish immigrants and refugees departed from Odesa, the cultural center of Eastern European Jewry and arrived in the port of Yaffo carrying on board numerous figures who would settle in Tel Aviv and become leading cultural figures in Israel's cultural scene.
 Among its passengers was the historian Joseph Klausner, the artists Yitzhak Frenkel and Chaim Glicksberg, the cartoonist Arieh Navon the architects Ze'ev Rechter and Yehuda Megidovitch, the art collector Jacob Pereman and others.

 Modern Artists Exhibition at the Ohel Theatre, where Yitzhak Frenkel exhibited the first abstract artwork in Israeli history.

 Pereman had brought with him a collection of 200 artworks, mostly post impressionist art works.
 In 1920 he, along with Joseph Constant organized the HaTomer, the first Jewish art cooperative of which Consant and his wife, Yitzhak Frenkel, Lev Halperin and Miriam Had Gadya were members.
 Frenkel and Constant taught art in the Herzliya Hebrew Gymnasium, among their students was Ziona Tagger.
 The cooperative had its first exhibition in 1920 however was cut promptly after a week due to a pogrom.
 The exhibition was a financial failure.
-Mayor Meir Dizengoff was only able to convince one person to purchase an artowrk.
-Peremen subsequently opened the "The Permanent Art Exhibition in the Land of Israel" in the first art gallery in Israel.
-The artists attempted to survive on the production of ceramics and odd painting jobs however due to financial difficulties Joseph Constant and Yitzhak Frenkel left to Egypt with Frenkel continuing on to Paris.
+Mayor Meir Dizengoff was only able to convince one person to purchase an artwork.
+Peremen subsequently opened "The Permanent Art Exhibition in the Land of Israel" in the first art gallery in Israel.
+The artists attempted to survive on the production of ceramics and odd painting jobs however due to financial difficulties Joseph Constant and Yitzhak Frenkel left to Egypt with Frenkel continuing to Paris.
 In 1924 Haim Nahman Bialik settled in Tel Aviv upon invitation by Meir Dizengoff.

 "Modern Artists Exhibition" in Ohel theatre, Tel Aviv poster.